kubernetes/kubernetes/examples/storage/redis/README.md

 As a reliable redis cluster, it can automatically recover when any of the pod is down.
 Now let's take a close look at how this works.

-If one of the redis server pod is down
+If one of the redis server pod is down:

-  1. The redis replication controller notices that its desired state is 3 replicas, but there are currently only 2 replicas, and so it creates a new redis server to bring the replica count back up to 3
+  1. The redis replication controller notices that it's desired state is 3 replicas, but there are currently only 2 replicas, and so it creates a new redis server to bring the replica count back up to 3
-  2. The new created redis server pod can use the ```redis-sentinel-service``` to get master information and join the cluster as slave.
+  2. The newly created redis server pod can use the ```redis-sentinel-service``` to get master information and join the cluster as slave.

-If one of the sentinel pod is down
+If one of the sentinel pod is down:

-  1. The redis-sentinel replication controller notices that its desired state is 3 replicas, but there are currently only 2 replicas, and so it creates a new redis sentinel to bring the replica count back up to 3
+  1. The redis-sentinel replication controller notices that it's desired state is 3 replicas, but there are currently only 2 replicas, and so it creates a new redis sentinel to bring the replica count back up to 3
-  2. The new created sentinel pod can use the ```redis-sentinel-service``` to get master information and join the cluster as sentinel.
+  2. The newly created sentinel pod can use the ```redis-sentinel-service``` to get master information and join the cluster as sentinel.

-If the master/sentinel pod is down
+If the master/sentinel pod is down:

-  1. The redis-sentinel replication controller notices that its desired state is 3 replicas, but there are currently only 2 replicas, and so it creates a new sentinel to bring the replica count back up to 3
+  1. The redis-sentinel replication controller notices that it's desired state is 3 replicas, but there are currently only 2 replicas, and so it creates a new sentinel to bring the replica count back up to 3
-  2. The new created sentinel pod can use the ```redis-sentinel-service``` to get master information.
+  2. The newly created sentinel pod can use the ```redis-sentinel-service``` to get master information.
 But since the master is also down, it cannot connect to the master.
 In this case, the new sentinel will enter a loop to repeatedly get the master information and try to connect...
   3. The existing redis sentinels themselves, realize that the master has disappeared from the cluster, and begin the election procedure for selecting a new master.
-They perform this election and selection, and chose one of the existing redis server replicas to be the new master.
+They perform this election and selection, and choose one of the existing redis server replicas to be the new master.
-  4. Once the new master is selected, the new created sentinel pod can get its information and join the cluster as sentinel.
+  4. Once the newly master is selected, the new created sentinel pod can get it's information and joins the cluster as sentinel.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->